ortus-docs/contentbox-docs/getting_started/index.md

 ## Quick Setup
 The Quick Setup will take you through 8 easy steps in order to configure and install a ContentBox Express Edition with an embedded database.
 Ready, set, go!

-> You can also use our CommandBox installation process but you will need to setup your own database.
+> **Note** You can also use our CommandBox installation process but you will need to setup your own database.
 The Express edition already comes with an embedded database, so it will be easier to setup.

 ### Step 1 : Download
 Go to https://www.ortussolutions.com/products/contentbox#downloads and click on the download ContentBox Express Edition for your operating system.